yudi-tan/concurrency-benchmark/README.md

 Ranked in order (fastest to slowest):

-# Golang with Redis Cache Benchmark
+# Golang with Redis Cache Benchmark (Note, this is running 1000 requests and that it is calculating Fibonacci 90 instead of 45!)

 ![alt text](https://github.com/YudiTan/concurrency-benchmark/blob/master/cpuheavy/redisgo.png)